Softorage/HugoTheme-VibrantShadows/README.md

     ```
 7.  **Google Analytics** *(Type: String | Accepts value: Alphanumeric | Optional | No default)*

     It is your Google Analytics ID, if any.
 Respecting your preference from 'privacy', and 'params -> user_experience' configuration, if you set this value, Google Analytics code will be included.
-Google Analytics included only when serving the website on 'production' environment (i.e. website built with `hugo` command and not `hugo serve`)
+Google Analytics included only when serving the website on 'production' environment (i.e. website built with `hugo` command and not `hugo serve`).
+If you wish to not use Google Analytics, do not set this variable; also set `disabled` to `true` in privacy configuration for Google Analytics.

-    Example:
+    Example-1:
     ```yaml
-    googleAnalytics: "UA-123456789-0"
+    googleAnalytics: "UA-123456789-0" # the now deprecated Google Universal Analytics tag ID.
+Supported by Google till July 1, 2023.
+    ```
+    Example-2:
+    ```yaml
+    googleAnalytics: "G-123456789-0" # the Google Analytics tag 4 ID.
+Works only from Hugo v0.82.0 onwards.
     ```
 8.  **Disqus Shortname** *(Type: String | Accepts value: Alphanumeric | Optional | No default)*